Security research

 The vulnerable versions of Jira are 7.13.4, 8.0.0 to 8.0.4, and 8.1.0 to 8.1.1.
 To prevent this, update to the latest patch or upgrade from Atlassian.

 The impact is quite high since the vulnerability leads to information disclosure.
-When including this CVE to your penetration testing reports, it’s helpful to demonstrate how remote attackers can exfiltrate sensitive information from vulnerable systems.
+When including this CVE in your penetration testing reports, it’s helpful to demonstrate how remote attackers can exfiltrate sensitive information from vulnerable systems.

 4. CVE-2018-2894